-Raju Narayana Swamy (IAS) Indian Administrative Service officer professional diploma Procurement from the World Bank.
+Raju Narayana Swamy (IAS ) Indian Administrative Service officer professional diploma Procurement from the World Bank.

-Dr. Raju Narayana Swamy popularly known as Kerala's Anti Corruption Crusader All India Topper of the 1991 batch of the IAS and is currently posted as Principal Secretary to the Government of Kerala .
+Dr. Raju Narayana Swamy popularly known as Kerala's Anti Corruption Crusader is the All India Topper of the 1991 batch of the IAS and is currently posted as Principal Secretary to the Government of Kerala .
 He has earned many accolades as he hit against the political-bureaucrat corruption nexus in India.
-Dr Swamy holds B.Tech in Computer Science and Engineering from the IIT Madras and a Ph.
+Dr Swamy holds B.Tech in Computer а Science and Engineering from the IIT Madras and a Ph.
 D. in Cyber Law from Gujarat National Law University .
-He also has an LLM (Pro) specialization in IPR) as three PG Diplomas from the National Law University, Delhi-Urban one in Environmental Management and Law, another in Environmental Law and Policy third one in Tourism and Environmental Law.
-He also holds post-graduate diploma IPR from the National Law School, Bengaluru and a in Public
+He also has an LLM (Pro) specialization in ( with IPR) as well as three PG Diplomas from the National Law University, Delhi-Urban one in Environmental Management and Law, another in Environmental Law and Policy and a third one in Tourism and Environmental Law.
+He also holds post-graduate diploma in a IPR from the National Law School, Bengaluru and a in Public